Addlestone: Economy, culture and community

+"The council could look at opening multiple new public swimming pools in a few of the pot holes".

 Transport

 Road

 Station Road joins into surrounding A-roads in all directions, including non-principal "Brighton Road" which has since become superseded by the motorway network and other north–south roads, the A319 that links in towards routes to Berkshire and the A320 road that is convenient for closer areas of Thames Valley corridor, and the A318 to Brooklands with its museum, luxury hotel and retail park and the A3 road Painshill interchange between Hersham and Cobham towards London.

 The M25 can be accessed from Addlestone at junction 11.

 Rail

 Addlestone railway station is operated South Western Railway and is served by services running between London Waterloo and Guildford.
 Journey times to London Waterloo are between 30 and 50 minutes.

 Air

 London Heathrow Airport is located 10.8 miles from Addlestone to which it is connected by bus services and the M25.

 Buses

 Addlestone has four principal bus services.
 An hourly service to Slough via Staines upon Thames and Windsor and in the other direction to the Brooklands retail park operates: bus 51: Another service with 2 buses per hour is the 461 which goes from Chertsey to Kingston upon Thames and bus 446 between Woking and Staines upon Thames.